Eric and Donald Trump Jr. embark on Irish pub crawl

 Rumors that the two might pop down to the pub had swirled around the village for a while.
 When they finally arrived, hours after the locals originally expected then, the pub's patrons were ready.
 Some wore red MAGA hats.
 Others had US flags on the ready.

-Pints were ready for the Trump brothers.
+Patrons were waiting for the Trump brothers with US flags ready.

 Katie Polglase/CNN